 Phyllis’ integrative approach to counseling and coaching has been shaped by an extraordinary 30-year career in the fields of education, business, and human development, but more importantly, by the teachers, coaches and therapists who helped her overcome life’s difficulties and find the truth within herself.

-Personally, Phyllis enjoys spending time in nature, cooking for friends, and traveling for fun to places near and far.
+Personally, Phyllis enjoys photography, spending time in nature, cooking for friends, and traveling for fun to places near and far.
 The most significant “journey” of her life was in 1998 when she left Corporate America and traveled solo around the world.
 Upon her return, she realized her true purpose in life–to help others overcome life’s difficulties and find their way into a happier, healthier future.

 For additional information, or to schedule an appointment with Phyllis, contact her at firstname.lastname@example.org or 678-360-6018.